 I'm ENFP, for those who care :)

 In the midst of my "trying to be the best version of myself" project.
-It's damn exciting, if you ask me.
+It's damn exciting and perpetually on-going.

 Giving animals great petting